wexi/amforth-shadow/doc/source/TG/Implementation.rst

     \ minor housekeeping
    ;

-``smudge`` is the address of a 4 byte RAM location, that buffers the access information.
+:command:`smudge` is the address of a 4 byte RAM location, that buffers the access information.
 Why not not all words are immediately visible  is something, that the forth standard requires.
 The command :command:`reveal` un-hides the new entry by adjusting the content of the wordlist identifier to the address of the new entry: